Steve Carl

 Steven Joseph "Steve" Carl (born December 20, 1984) is an American mixed martial artist.
 A professional MMA competitor since 2005, Carl previously competed for Bellator from 2010 to 2011 and last competed in the welterweight division for Absolute Championship Akhmat.
 He is the former WSOF Welterweight Champion.

 Background

-Carl was a 2003 graduate of Belle Plaine High School, in Belle Plaine, Iowa.
-While there he enjoyed a successful wrestling career where he qualified for the state tournament in 2001.
-He was also a S.I.C.L (South Iowa Cedar League) and Sectional Champion in 2003.
-He graduated from Kirkwood Community College with the class of 2009.
+Carl was a 2003 graduate of Belle Plaine High School in Belle Plaine, Iowa.
+While there, he enjoyed a successful wrestling career, where he qualified for the Iowa state tournament in 2001.
+He was also a South Iowa Cedar League and Sectional Champion in 2003.
+He graduated from Kirkwood Community College in 2009.

 Mixed martial arts career

 Early career

 While in the Army Carl started training at the Grapplers Lair, after two months of training and no amateur fights Carl made his professional debut on November 5, 2005, against Andrew Perkins, winning the fight via submission (strikes).

 Carl went undefeated at 5-0 before taking his first loss to future UFC fighter, Brian Foster.
 Carl rattled off seven consecutive wins, six of which were finishes, before being signed by Bellator.